 GLEIF is working directly with financial institutions (FIs) with its Validation Agent operating model (VA) to issue LEIs for their clients, in cooperation with LEI Issuer organizations officially accredited by GLEIF, by leveraging their business as usual client identification procedures in Know Your Customer (KYC) and client onboarding processes.
-This model, triggering LEI growth beyond regulatory mandates, in particular in payments, would help to make the financial ecosystem more transparent and accessible for all parties.
-FIs have already begun utilizing the LEI within client onboarding, KYC and customer due diligence processes.
+This model, triggering LEI growth beyond regulatory mandates, in particular payments, would help to make the financial ecosystem more transparent and accessible for all parties.
+FIs have already begun utilizing the LEI within client onboarding, KYC, and customer due diligence processes.
 Beneficial ownership identification and verification is an essential component of the client KYC onboarding and remediation process.
-It is at the heart of international anti-money laundering (AML) sanctions, regulations and related monitoring and therefore the success of GLEIF's VA model will result in increased assignment of LEIs for entities covered by KYC processes.
-From a consistency standpoint, since the use of the LEI in KYC operations is increasing steadily, GLEIF proposes that FinCEN consider leveraging the LEI for tracking purposes of reporting companies.
-Also, as FinCEN seeks to revise existing Customer Due Dilgence Rules (CDD Rule) through future rulemakings, as mentioned within this proposed rule, the LEI should be considered.
+It is at the heart of international anti-money laundering (AML) sanctions, regulations, and related monitoring and therefore the success of GLEIF's VA model will result in increased assignment of LEIs for entities covered by KYC processes.